Winter weather conditions can be a challenge, and if you fail to prepare for snow and ice on the roads, a ticket could

 Ease up on the gas pedal

-Posted speed limits designate the fastest speed at which you can safely travel in optimal road conditions.
-When the weather is foul, or the roads are slick and icy, you should lower your speed for safety’s sake and to avoid a ticket.
-When traction and visibility is reduced, your speed needs to reduce too, and not just because you risk getting a speeding ticket.
+Posted speed limits designate the fastest speed you can safely travel in optimal road conditions.
+When the weather is foul, or the roads are slick and icy, slow down for safety’s sake — and to avoid a speeding ticket.
+When traction and visibility are poor, reduce your speed.

 In Alberta, for example, you are legally required to drive according to road conditions and can be ticketed if you don’t.

-In Ontario, there’s no specific ticket for failing to drive safely according to the weather or road conditions, but you could be charged with careless driving if a police officer thinks you’re driving without "due care and attention or without reasonable consideration" for others.
+There’s no specific ticket for failing to drive safely according to the weather or road conditions in Ontario.
+Still, you could be charged with careless driving if a police officer thinks you’re driving without “due care and attention or without reasonable consideration” for others.

-Play it safe and travel at a speed that takes into account the weather outside because "ice and snow means take it slow".
+Play it safe and travel at a speed that considers the weather outside.
+When in doubt, remember, “ice and snow means take it slow.”

 Useful tips for driving in the winter

 Now that the cold, snowy weather is upon us, you need to take a bit of time to prepare yourself and your vehicle every time you intend to drive.
 Here are a few additional ways to do that:

 - Keep a safe distance between yourself and the vehicle in front of you.

-- Drive with your headlights on (even during daylight) so drivers in front and behind you can see your vehicle clearly.
+- Drive with your headlights on (even during daylight), so drivers can see your vehicle.

 - Plan your route ahead of time and be aware of the weather and road conditions along that route.

-- Have winter tires installed.
+- Install winter tires.
 Winter tires may be the most underrated safety feature on any vehicle.
 Winter tire treads are designed to grip snowy, icy roads better than all-season tires.

 - Don’t use your vehicle’s cruise control function in wintry conditions.

 - Keep back from snowplows and don’t attempt to pass one.

 - When in doubt, don’t go out.
 If you are uncertain about the driving conditions and don’t need to drive, don’t.